looeee/discoverthreejs-site/markdown/book/first-steps/animation-loop.md

 **Note**: adding a property to an existing class at run-time like this is known as [_monkey-patching_](https://en.wikipedia.org/wiki/Monkey_patch) (here, we're adding `.tick` to an instance of `Mesh`).
 It's common practice, and in our simple app won't cause any problems.
 However, we shouldn't get into the habit of doing this carelessly since in certain situations it can cause performance issues.
 We'll only allow ourselves to do this here as the alternatives are more complex.

 0.01 is a value that gives a fairly slow rotation speed, and we discovered it by trial and error.  {{< link path="/book/first-steps/transformations/#the-unit-of-rotation-is-radians" title="Rotations in three.js are measured in radians" >}} so internally this value is being interpreted as _0.01 radians_, which is roughly half a degree.
 So, we're rotating the cube by about half a degree on each axis every frame.
-At sixty frames a second, this means our cube will rotate $60 \times 0.5 = 30 ^{\circ}$ each second, or one full rotation around each of the $X$, $Y$ and $Z$ axes approximately every twelve seconds.
+At sixty frames per second, this means our cube will rotate $60 \times 0.5 = 30 ^{\circ}$ each second, or one full rotation around each of the $X$, $Y$ and $Z$ axes approximately every twelve seconds.

 #### Add the `cube` to `Loop.updatables`